Darxo/Hardened/README.md

 - **Line Breaker** no longer grants **Shield Bash**.
 It now causes **Knock Back** to stagger the target on a hit
 - **Lone Wolf** is now only active if no ally from your company is within 2 tiles
 - **Long Reach** now only works while it is NOT your turn
+- **Man of Steel** is completely reworked.
+It now makes you take less Armor Penetration damage from Attacks damage equal your Helmet or Body Armor Weight as a percentage, whichever is lower
 - **Marksmanship** is completely reworked.
-It now grants +10 minimum and maximum damage while there are no enemies within 2 tiles
+It now grants +10 minimum and maximum damage while there are no enemies within 3 tiles
 - **Mauler** is completely reworked.
 Once per round, during your turn, if you move next to an injured enemy, you recover 3 Action Points
 - **Nailed It** is completely reworked.
 It now works with all attacks and grants 25% chance to hit the head at a distance of 2 tiles.
 It also makes it so your attacks at a distance of 2 tiles will never hit the cover
 - **Nimble** is completely reworked: It now always provides a 60% Hitpoint damage reduction but no longer reduces your armor damage taken.
 It now increases your armor damage taken by a percentage equal to your combined helmet and armor weight